CrossRef/event-data-user-guide/docs/data/time.md

 Every Event also has a 'collected' time.
 This is the time when the Agent submitted an Event to the Event Data Service.
 Depending on load, there may be a delay between when the Agent ingested some data and when it was timestamped.

+We try to avoid changing an Event after it has been collected, but in some circumstances, for example when we are contractually obliged to, we will edit an Event.
+Read more in [Updates](/data/updates).

-These two dates are represented as the `occurred_at` and `timestamp` fields on each Event.
-The Query API has two views which allow you to find Events filtered by both timescales.
+These three dates are represented as the `occurred_at`, `timestamp` and `updated_date` fields on each Event.
+The Query API has two views which allow you to find Events filtered by both `occurred_at` and `timestamp` timescales.
+It also lets you query for Events that have been updated since a given date.

 ### Using the Query API over time

 The Query API is updated every day.
 It has two views (as documented in the [Query API page](../service/query-api)): `collected` and `observed`.
-Once a day's worth of data is collected and made available via its `collected` view, that selection of Events won't change (although Events themselves may be edited in exceptional circumstances).
+Once a day's worth of data is collected and made available via its `collected` view, that selection of Events won't change (although Events themselves may be edited for compliance reasons).

 The Query API also contains an `occurred` view.
 This returns Events based on the date they **occurred** on.
 Because Events can be collected some time after they occurred, the data in this view can change.